SWandrey45/phorest-techtest-Stacy-Wandrey/README.md

 Why you made certain decisions over others, what did you take the time to learn?

+## Automated tests
+## Testing JavaScript
+In order to set up tests, I had to do some research on the best way to handle testing my particular tech stack.
+As it stands I did not use a backend to connect to the API, so the application is made with two ajax called within two JavaScript functions.  so I started looking for the best way to handle the testing of my functions.
+There are several well known testing frameworks that go along with testing JavaScript like Mocha, Chai, Jasmine and Ava.
+## Nice UI
+I stole the colours directly from the Phorest website so that the web app I made would be cohesive and on-brand with Phorest's image.
 ## responsive for mobile
 based on a bad expeirience so I wanted to implement this change
+## Clean code
+I mean just look at it!
+## Deploy code / give instructions on how to set up environments
+You should see the app deployed here:

 Sending user input (which can contain unknown characters), POST is more robust and secure than GET.

+## A place to grow and improve the lives of others
+Thank you very much for the opportunity to inteview and create this tech test!
+I hope it shows you what I am capable of and my passion for software engineering.
+I am happy to answer any questions about